 Later in 1979 it was obvious the embryo transfer process was absolutely essential for rapid breed improvement.
 A professional lab with perfectly safe squeeze confinement was necessary.
 Using the flaws and successes of previous years, Bob Jardine, a perfectionist welder was given a set of plans to weld a totally safe side squeeze for valuable horned cows.
 It was designed wide in front for big horns, smooth horizontal pipes and cattle flowed into it from a series of alleys and confinement gates.
 It worked perfect for over 2000 embryo transfer pregnancies from 1979 to 1984.
 Never was a cow injured, no horns tipped or broken.
 Cows stood on dirt which, we learned helped them be more casual.

 This is the first state of the art side squeeze for valuable horned cattle.

-With numbers of experimental designs at DCCI, in 2008 a new concept was drafted.
+With numbers of experimental designs at DCC, in 2008 a new concept was drafted.
 One of the problems was the cost of freight.
 Freight is the highest in history.
-DCCI Equipment designed a two side squeeze, no head gate, all purpose squeeze that condenses into a 9' X 5' X 7" size for shipping.
+DCC Equipment designed a two side squeeze, no head gate, all purpose squeeze that condenses into a 9' X 5' X 7" size for shipping.
 It is the BRY Chute.
 It is shipped common carrier right to a business location of the buyer's choice.
-The price is $1600 delivered in the USA.

 This is one of the early BRY prototypes which was later changed in several areas.